ronakg/runner/README.md

   is used.
 When the timeout is set to 0 (which is same as no timeout), [Context with Cancel](https://pkg.go.dev/context#WithCancel) is used.

-  Once a job is started successfully, the PID of the job is added to the cgroup created for the job's profile.
+  `reexec` is used to set up the runtime process environment for the job before the command is run.
+  During the set up, appropriate control group will be applied to the process according to the resource profile.
+This section will be updated once more implementation details have been worked out.

 - Stop: The  `cancel` function of a job's context is used to stop the job.
 Once a job is terminated either on its own or through a `stop` action - the PID of the job is removed from the cgroup